Music Career Finder

 Even though ATWI is thought of as a “Songwriter’s podcast,” it’s great for any musician looking for an inspirational story.
 Each episode, multi-platinum Songwriter Ross Golan talks with his fellow Songwriters about what goes on behind the curtain of the music industry.
 The Songwriters Golan sits down with include people like Ryan Tedder, Andy Grammar, Teddy Geiger, Charlie Puth, Julia Michael, and a bunch of others2.

-Where you can listen: Apple Podcasts, Stitcher.
+Where you can listen: Apple Podcasts, Spotify

 Song Exploder